Vinny Appice

-Vincent Samson Appice (born September 13, 1957) is an American rock and metal drummer best known for his work with the bands Dio, Black Sabbath, and Heaven & Hell.
-Of Italian descent, he is the younger brother of drummer Carmine Appice.
+Vincent Samson Appice (/ˈæpəsiː/ APP-ə-see, born September 13, 1957) is an American rock and metal drummer best known for his work with the bands Dio, Black Sabbath, and Heaven & Hell.
+He is the younger brother of drummer Carmine Appice.

 Career

 Pre-Black Sabbath

 Appice took up the drums at the age of nine, taking lessons from the same teacher as his brother Carmine Appice.
 When he was sixteen, Appice and his band BOMF met John Lennon at Record Plant Studios.
 Lennon took a liking to the group and used them as a backing band in several performances, including the final one before his death.
-He moved on to record with Rick Derringer on Derringer (1976), Sweet Evil (1977), and Derringer Live (1977), before forming his own band Axis and recording It's A Circus World (1978).
+Appice moved on to record with Rick Derringer on Derringer (1976), Sweet Evil (1977), and Derringer Live (1977), before forming his own band Axis and recording It's A Circus World (1978).

 Black Sabbath

 Appice joined Black Sabbath during the tour in support of the band's Heaven and Hell album in 1980.
 Sharon Arden had approached him with an offer to join Ozzy Osbourne's new band but he turned it down at the urging of his older brother Carmine.
 About a month later he was approached by Black Sabbath, whose longtime drummer Bill Ward had just departed mid-tour to deal with personal issues.
 Appice was told over the phone that Ward was "missing in action", and he subsequently met with Tony Iommi and the pair hit it off.
 Iommi was a fan of Appice's work on Axis' It's A Circus World and he invited Appice to meet the rest of the band and rehearse in Los Angeles the following day.
 When he initially joined Black Sabbath, he was expected to only complete the tour, as it was anticipated that Ward would return at some point.

 Appice's first show with Black Sabbath was at the Aloha Stadium in Hawaii.
 Though he had rehearsed the songs in Los Angeles before leaving for Hawaii, he was forced to use hastily written crib notes on stage for each unfamiliar song.
 "The endings were a bit sloppy and long, but as the tour went on it got tighter and tighter," Appice recalled of his early days in the band.
 After several months it became apparent that Ward would not be returning, and Appice became the band's permanent drummer.
 He subsequently appeared on the 1981 Black Sabbath studio album Mob Rules and the 1982 live album Live Evil.